Tortoise: Life cycle

-Sexual dimorphism
+DNA analysis of the genomes of the long-lived tortoises, Lonesome George, the iconic last member of Chelonoidis abingdonii, and the Aldabra giant tortoise Aldabrachelys gigantea led to the detection of lineage-specific variants affecting DNA repair genes that might contribute to their long lifespan.

+Dimorphism

 Many species of tortoises are sexually dimorphic, though the differences between males and females vary from species to species.
 In some species, males have a longer, more protruding neck plate than their female counterparts, while in others, the claws are longer on the females.

 The male plastron is curved inwards to aid reproduction.
 The easiest way to determine the sex of a tortoise is to look at the tail.
 The females, as a general rule, have smaller tails, dropped down, whereas the males have much longer tails which are usually pulled up and to the side of the rear shell.

 Brain

 The brain of a tortoise is extremely small.
 Red-footed tortoises, from Central and South America, do not have an area in the brain called the hippocampus, which relates to emotion, learning, memory and spatial navigation.
 Studies have shown that red-footed tortoises may rely on an area of the brain called the medial cortex for emotional actions, an area that humans use for actions such as decision making.

-In the 17th century, Francesco Redi performed an experiment that involved removing the brain of a land tortoise, which then proceeded to live six months.
-Freshwater tortoises, when subjected to the same experiment, continued similarly, but did not live so long.
-Redi also cut the head off a tortoise entirely, and it lived for 23 days.